Postdoc Career Success at Lund University

 Postdoc Career Success is a useful complement to regular supervision arrangements and any mentoring relationships that you may already have in place.
-You develop a thorough knowledge of your own career options and personal development priorities as part of the programme, so discussions with mentors have clear structure and definition, and can focus on specific actions that will help you achieve the goals you've identified as priorities.
+You develop a thorough knowledge of your own career options and personal development priorities as part of the programme, so discussions with mentors have clear definition and can focus on specific actions that will help you achieve the goals you have identified as priorities.
 Last but not least, your career plan is a concrete document you can discuss at the annual staff appraisal.

 Further information: programme components

 15 eclasses delivered fortnightly online in English over 7 months, in text and audio versions to suit researchers' preferences

 All Lund members will have lifelong access to programme material, as long as they keep their login details current

 Participants have access to one-on-one mentoring on matters of their choice with experienced PostdocTraining mentors via Skype or phone, providing personalised career coaching and professional development advice.

 All Lund members are entitled to one hour in total of one-to-one mentoring to address their own choice of issues during the programme

 Individual postdocs can seek advice on career-related matters and issues throughout the programme, via PostdocTraining’s email support service.